 How it works?

-To calculate Fourier coefficients we apply integration methods seen in the
+To calculate Fourier coefficients we apply numerical integration methods seen in the

-numerical methods section, with which we can approximate the integrals given by the Fourier Series formulae:
+numerical methods section.
+Wtih them we can approximate the integrals given by the Fourier Series formulae:

 $$ f(x)=\frac{A_{0}}{2} + \sum_{n=1}^{\infty}(A_n cos nx + B_nsin nx ) $$